Sutto/barista/README.md

 by Trevor Burnham - a gem perfect for development purposes that automatically shows growl messages on compilation.

-## Configuration ##

-Please note that barista lets you configure several options.
-To do this, it's as simple as setting up an initializer with:

-    rails generate barista:install

-Then editing `config/initializers/barista_config.rb`.

-Currently available options are:

-* `root` - the folder path to read coffeescripts from, defaults to app/coffeescripts
-* `output_root` - the folder to write them into, defaults to public/javascripts.
-* `no_wrap` and `bare` - stop coffee from automatically wrapping JS in a closure.
-* `change_output_prefix!` - method to change the output prefix for a framework.
-* All of the hooks mentioned above.
-* `verbose` - whether or not barista will add a preamble to files.
-* `compiler` - One of `:native` or `:node`, to force the compiler version.
-* `compiler_klass` - A custom compiler class.
-* `js_path` - Path to the pure-javascript compiler

 # Contributors / Credits

 The following people have all contributed to Barista: